SherryLabs/sherry-agent-monad/README.md

 # Sherry Nomad Agent

 ## Overview
-Sherry Nomad Agent is an AI-powered agent for cryptocurrency and blockchain operations on the Monad blockchain.
+Sheriza AI - Monad Agent is an AI-powered agent for cryptocurrency and blockchain operations on the Monad blockchain.
 The agent can help users deploy custom ERC-20 tokens using TokenMill and perform other blockchain-related tasks.

 ## Features